k2controls/piRover01/sp1t/w03/index.md

   - If you are unable to connect, visit the makerspace and resolve issues prior to Session 2.
     - [Creating A Remote Connection](https://k2controls.github.io/RAMcommon/remote_desktop/CreatingARemoteConnection.pdf){:target="_blank"}
     - [Connecting to a Wi-AP](https://k2controls.github.io/RAMcommon/wifi/){:target="_blank"}
     - Visit NMC Makerspace if you are having issues.

+- Python programming and Visual Studio Code - a first look.

 **Session 2**